Hard disk drive performance characteristics: Comparison to solid-state drives

 Solid-state devices (SSDs) do not have moving parts.
 Most attributes related to the movement of mechanical components are not applicable in measuring their performance, but they are affected by some electrically based elements that causes a measurable access delay.

 Measurement of seek time is only testing electronic circuits preparing a particular location on the memory in the storage device.
 Typical SSDs will have a seek time between 0.08 and 0.16 ms.

 Flash memory-based SSDs do not need defragmentation.
-However, because file systems write pages of data that are smaller (2K, 4K, 8K, or 16K) than the blocks of data managed by the SSD (from 256KB to 4MB, hence 128 to 256 pages per block), over time, an SSD's write performance can degrade as the drive becomes full of pages which are partial or no longer needed by the file system.
+However, because file systems write pages of data that are smaller (2K, 4K, 8K, or 16K) than the blocks of data managed by the SSD (from 256 KB to 4 MB, hence 128 to 256 pages per block), over time, an SSD's write performance can degrade as the drive becomes full of pages which are partial or no longer needed by the file system.
 This can be ameliorated by a TRIM command from the system or internal garbage collection.
 Flash memory wears out over time as it is repeatedly written to; the writes required by defragmentation wear the drive for no speed advantage.